 Chital

-List of Deer Species
+The Full List of Deer Species

 Subfamily Cervinae

-- Indian Muntjac/Southern Red Muntjac (Muntiacus muntjak)
+- Indian Muntjac / Southern Red Muntjac (Muntiacus muntjak)

-- Chinese Muntjac/Reeve’s Muntjac (Muntiacus reevesi)
+- Chinese Muntjac / Reeve’s Muntjac (Muntiacus reevesi)

 - Black Muntjac (Muntiacus crinifrons)